• Home

 Every year I try to get our Christmas cards out on the day after Thanksgiving.
 Otherwise it feels like the month of December gets going and I lose track of time.
 I used Minted for our cards again this year.
 One of my favorite things about Minted’s Christmas cards is that they address them for you.
 That’s one of my secrets to getting our cards out so early!
 Inevitably, I haven’t updated someone’s address in my address book; but for the most part, my cards are going to be addressed and ready to go.

 Back at the end of October I pulled out some Christmas decorations and took some photos of the kids in their new matching Christmas pjs.
 We had some professional family photos done in the spring, but I feel like they look so different from just 6 months ago!
 They change so fast.
 Magically, I got Sprout to cooperate and sit down near the kids so I could include him on the front of our card this year.
-Two weeks later I had a mini session done locally, but I had already ordered my cards.
+Two weeks later I had a mini session done locally (with the CUTEST pictures coming from it), but I had already ordered my cards.
 I probably should have waited but I was antsy to get my cards done!

 Christmas cards, photos, and pen